Ervin-Thorpe/Ervin-Thorpe/README.md

 <h3>Business-Grade IT Simulations Portfolio:</h3>

 - <b>⭐ 4-Part Comprehensive Project with End-to-End IT Helpdesk Deployment and Administration on Microsoft Azure: </b>
-  - End-to-End of my progression in deploying a ticketing system using an osTicket open-source on a Windows 10 Virtual Machine in Microsoft Azure, along with use cases for managing and resolving tickets.
+  - Deployed an osTicket system on a Windows 10 VM in Microsoft Azure, including use cases for managing and resolving tickets.
   - [Project Link: 4-Part Project of creating and using our own Ticketing System in the Cloud](https://github.com/Ervin-Thorpe/Helpdesk-Ticketing-System)
   - [Link to Website](https://www.ervintechsupport.com/)
 - <b>⭐ 4-Part In-Depth Project of Configuring, Managing and Administrating an Active Directory using Windows 2022:</b>
-  - Simulating a complete Active Directory setup to reflect a typical enterprise setup using Virtual Machines on Microsoft Azure:
+  - Simulated a full Active Directory setup on Azure VMs to mirror a typical enterprise environment.
   - [Project Link: Azure Active Directory Project](https://github.com/Ervin-Thorpe/Active-Directory-VM-Azure)

 <h3>IT Skills Development Portfolio:</h3>